manchestercoffeearchive/manchestercoffeearchive.github.io/freezing-coffee.md

 ------
 There are lots of ways to store coffee, in or out of the freezer.
 It can be difficult to know which method is best, and this will vary depending upon how long the coffee is being stored.
 Vacuum sealing with plastic bags currently seems to be the best available option for long term freezer storage, which is why we use it to archive coffees for MCA.
 However, if you want to give freezing a try, there are alternatives as simple as just putting the unopened bag in the freezer - I have explored some of these options below.

-There is a surprising amount of debate about the best way to store coffee, but there three main factors that affect how quickly coffee will deteriorate:
+There is a surprising amount of debate about the best way to store coffee, but the three main factors that affect how quickly coffee will deteriorate are:

 1. Amount of air in the container
 2. Amount of air getting into the container